carlad/Entropy-Wordpress-Theme/readme.md

+# Modified [Entropy Wordpress Theme]

+Customised various bits of CSS and added an 'Archive' Template page which displays a grid of thumbnail images for all posts, sorted by most recent.

+The 'Auto Post Thumbnail' plug in is required to generate displayable thumbnail images.

 # [Entropy Wordpress Theme](http://timothy-long.com/entropy)

 Entropy is a single-column, content-focused theme for WordPress.
 It's an ideal starting point for those looking to simplify their blog design, have less features, and allow readers to focus on their content.